 Float fishing for trout is a very effective way of catching trout in rivers when most of the spots are 3 feet or deeper.
-Float fishing for trout often requires stealthy methods and gear, and these are my guide tips and advice when float fishing for trout.
+Float fishing for trout often requires stealthy methods, and gear, so with the help of our guides and myself we will provide you with the best guide tips and advice when float fishing for trout.

 Float fishing for trout is a great way of presenting a bait below a float and if it’s done well you can sometimes drift for hundreds of feet which puts your bait in front of a lot of trout.
 The right float fishing setup will make float fishing for trout even more effective.